Projection evolution and quantum spacetime: A quantum spacetime generated by a set of commuting mutiplication type position operators -- the quantum Minkowski spacetime

-Both the Schr\"odinger and the Klein-Gordon equations of motion allow to indirectly measure the temporal component $p_0$ of the four-vector momentum operator $\hat{p}$.
-It is traditionally expected that $p_0 \ge 0$, even though this feature does not follow from the mathematical structure of the model, as the $\hat{p}_0$ operator has the full spectrum $\RNumb$.
 The condition $p_0 \ge 0$ can be imposed either by assuming that the equation of motion allows for real motion only if $p_0 \ge 0$, or that this condition is a more fundamental property of our part of the Universe.
-A~simple argument supporting the latter possibility is related to the initial state of our Universe.
-Assuming that the four-momentum is a conserved quantity, the initial chaotic motion of matter should have lead to the situation in which the matter moved in the $p_0>0$ and $p_0<0$ directions with the same probability.
+A~simple argument, or rather a hypothesis, supporting the latter possibility is related to the initial state of our Universe.
+Assuming that the four-momentum is a conserved quantity, the initial chaotic motion of matter should have lead to the situation in which matter moved in the $p_0>0$ and $p_0<0$ directions with the same probability.
 The spatial components lead to the expansion of matter in the $\RNumb^3$ space, the temporal component of the four-momentum, however, lead to the separation of the Universe into two parts: one of which is moving in the positive direction of time, while the other in the negative direction of time.
 Both subspaces of states are orthogonal and cannot communicate unless an interaction connecting both time directions occurs.
 This implies that our part of the Universe corresponds to one of the directions of the time flow, say, $p_0>0$.
 It does not mean, obviously, that in our part of the Universe we do not have the possibility to create particles with $p_0<0$.
 According to common interpretation, such objects are antiparticles.
 This strongly simplified picture requires further analysis but can provide a~possible explanation of the $p_0>0$ phenomenon.

 An interesting feature of the pair of the operators $\hat{x}$ and $\hat{p}$ is that, since they fulfill the canonical commutation relations

 they obey the Heisenberg uncertainty principle in the Robertson form \cite{Robertson1929},